 200 g sponge fingers or 'savoiardi’ biscuits

-Blend half of the strawberries with half of the sugar and a little of liqueur or water if you prefer.
+Blend 100g of the strawberries with 50g of sugar and a little of liqueur or water if you prefer.

 Separate the eggs yolks and the eggs whites in two bowls.

 Whisk the egg yolks with the rest of the sugar.

 When well done, fold in the mascarpone cheese with a spoon until the mixture becomes a smooth and soft cream.

 Whisk the eggs whites until you have a firm texture, add it to the mascarpone mixture with gently movements, and add the grated peel of 1/2 lemon.